 - Enable it on the shop and category pages so that customers can select variations without leaving the page.

-- Display variations as products in a table on the product detail page, replacing the default dropdown lists.
+- WooCommerce display variations as list of products in a table on the product detail page, replacing the default dropdown lists.

 - Add WooCommerce variation tables listing specific products on normal pages, or even within blog posts.

 The plugin lists variations as products, with each one having its own row in the table.
 That way, you can list the variations for multiple products in the same table, alongside other types of products.